SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/affinity/index.md

 desired binding is obtained.
 The Cori binaries can be used to check for both Haswell or KNL, since binaries are compatible.

-Alternatively an srun flag `--cpu_bind=verbose` can be added to report process and thread binding.
+Alternatively an srun flag `--cpu-bind=verbose` can be added to report process and thread binding.

 Or you can set the following run time environment to obtain affinity information as part of the job stdout: